The Horse-Devil and the Witch: Bulgaria

-In a Bulgarian Romani variant, E Batiméskeri Paramísi ("The History of Batim"), a king owns a horse, which is the son of an ogre.
+In a Bulgarian Romani variant, E Batiméskeri Paramísi ("The History of Batim"), translated as Die Geschichte von Batim and Batim The Horse (A Story from Bulgaria), a king owns a horse, which is the son of an ogre.
 One day, the servant who grooms it notices that when the horse saw the eldest daughter of the king, it became enamoured, and it won't eat its rations.
 The king orders his daughters to line up in a queue, to be given leblebi with nuts and to feed the horse with it; the animal only eats from the eldest's apron.
 They marry.
 The princess is despondent at first, but the horse takes off his equine disguise and becomes a man.
 He tells her that he will appear the next day as a fine knight with green garments and horses, and that she must not tell her sisters anything; otherwise, she will have to search for him in the land of Čine-ma-čine-džéza-davúlja.
 She obeys at first.
 The day after, he appears on a white horse and she lets her family in on the secret.
 He disappears, and she goes after him with shoes of iron and a staff of iron.
 She arrives at the land of Čine-ma-čine-džéza-davúlja, and stops by a fountain.
 She sees a servant fetching water and asks her to whom it is the jug; she answers it is for Batim (the horse's name).
 She drops her ring inside the jug and the servant brings the jug to Batim, who recognizes the ring.
 The princess meets him again, but he warns that his mother will eat her, and turns her into a pin to protect her.
 Batim asks his ogress mother to swear on his name not to harm her, and he shows her his human wife.
 The ogress mother forces her to do difficult tasks: to fill a tank with tears, to fill 41 rooms with feathers and let half remain over, to invite the ogress's sister and her brothers for a wedding feast - all accomplished with her husband's guidance.
 Lastly, Batim and his wife escape from the ogress by turning into objects to fool her.
 The third time, Batim turns into a flower and the wife into a rose-bush.
 The ogress comes to the rosebush and hesitates, for she might pick one or the other and hurt her son.
 She concedes defeat and lets her son live with his human wife.